okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 - `client_id` - The client ID of the application.

-- `client_secret` - The client secret of the application.
+- `client_secret` - OAuth client secret value, this is output only.
+This will be in plain text in your statefile unless you set omit_secret above.
 See: https://developer.okta.com/docs/reference/api/apps/#oauth-credential-object

 - `id` - ID of the application.